Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Cruel Mercy: Carol spared him to deliver a message from her to his people and to sent him back in disgrace.

 - Curb-Stomp Battle: Rogg thinks he can challenge Carol to a final battle with just hand-to-hand combat, taunting her and goading her to lower herself down to his level to "prove" herself.
 Carol just blasts him away and then drags him off to a ship.
+Prior to her awakening her full power, however, he was delivering these to her, though only in physical combat.
+He was always outmatched when she used her photon blasts.

 - Expy: Not him, but his weapon; it can lift and drop objects from afar using cosmic energy, not dissimilar to the Gravity Gun from Half-Life.